Azordev/backend-template/docs/en/INSTALLATION.md

     ```

   - Create a database (without creating tables) and copy the credentials in `.env` file
-- OPTION 2: Use an online DB (like [Heroku's][herokus postgres])
+- OPTION 2: Use an online DB (like [Heroku's][herokus-postgres])
   - Basically just spin an instance and copy the credentials in the project's env

 At this point we should have 3 sets of DBs credentials in the `.env` file.
-If you need more with this check [this info](#set-environmental-variables).
+If you need more with this check [this info](#set-environment-variables).
 When you are positive that DBs are working and you can connect, let's move to migration and seed.

 - `set-db:dev` to leave DB ready for seeding.
 Note that this will wipe all existing data if it exists.
 It apply all the migrations: create tables, seed them and be ready for action!